rdsngit/rails-demo-crud-with-database-query-optimisation/README.md

 Click on the links to view the effect of the optimised database query compared to the N+1 query.

-## Use of Bullet library for database queries
+## Use of Bullet gem for optimising database queries

-When there is an N+1 query detected it should show an error and suggestion for improving the query performance, like the following message:
+When there is an N+1 query detected the Bullet gem should trigger errors to be displayed with suggestions for improving the query performance, like the following message:

 ```
 USE eager loading detected